isotopp/isotopp.github.io/content/posts/2020-07-27-mysql-transactions.md

 ## TL;DR

 MySQL takes great care when writing data to disk: As long as the physical media is undamaged, it will not lose data.
-You can pull the power cable, switch off the server, kill -9 the mysqld process, it matters not: When we return from a COMMIT, we have a valid copy of the data or we have a bug.
+You can pull the power cable, switch off the server, kill -9 the mysqld process, it matters not: When we return from a COMMIT, we have a valid copy of the data, or we have a bug.

 The cost for a COMMIT is a single fsync.
 You decide how many rows go into that single fsync, and we recommend you be somewhat economical (1k-10k rows are ideal from a performance PoV).